deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Each sickness is different?”

 “As different as Werne and Yshek and root-birds.
 You say that the shivering-sickness is in the water, right?”
 Daniel asked.
 Vemik nodded and he forged on.
 “But there are other shivering-sicknesses too.
 You see that a person is hot, and sweating and shivering.
 We call that a *fever.* But lots of different sicknesses can cause a fever.
-The shivering-sickness from water is a lot like one we call *‘Malaria,’* but another one that goes around a tribe with sneezing and… well, not sneezing in your case...”
+The shivering-sickness from water is a lot like one we call *‘malaria,’* but another one that goes around a tribe with sneezing and… well, not sneezing in your case...”

 “We sneeze.
 Just not the same way you do. ” Vemik tapped the middle of his face where the Ten’Gewek didn’t have a nose, then opened his mouth and pointed inside.
 Of course, their olfactory organ was in the roof of the mouth.

 “...Right.
-But when people cough and sneeze and pass the disease between them, that’s more like what we call *‘Influenza’* and that killed many, **many** humans in the past.
+But when people cough and sneeze and pass the disease between them, that’s more like what we call *‘influenza’* and that killed many, **many** humans in the past.
 Tens of millions in one year.”

 Vemik scowled as he tried to recall Human numbers. “...Six zeroes?”